-Studies the methods, techniques and theory of acting as an art form, with the emphasis on auditioning.
+3 credits (3 lec hrs/wk) Studies the methods, techniques and theory of acting as an art form, with the emphasis on auditioning.
 Performance of laboratory exercises and cuttings from plays are the basic teaching approaches.
 Students will also experience a variety of auditions, including vocal, dance, and formal audition.
-Also offered as TA0505 for no credit or grade.

-TA153 Rehearsal and Performance (From Audition to Closing Night)
+TA153 Rehearsal and Performance

-(variable hrs)

-Training in theater production through rehearsal of a play for public performance.
+(From Audition to Closing Night) 1-3 credits (variable hrs) Training in theater production through rehearsal of a play for public performance.
 Includes stage crew, production people, and actors.